AndreiVoica/P8_duaro/README.md

 ### Unity

-This project is developed and tested with Unity Version 2020.3.29f1.
+1. This project is developed and tested with Unity Version 2020.3.29f1.
 Install the version through the Unity Hub from here: https://unity3d.com/de/get-unity/download/archive.

-### Create a workspace and clone the repository

-Clone the repository `git clone https://github.com/AndreiVoica/P8_duaro.git` and `$ catkin_make`.
+2. Clone the repository `$ git clone https://github.com/AndreiVoica/P8_duaro.git` and `$ catkin_make`.

-### Open the Unity Project

-Open [Unity_env](/Unity_env) in your Unity Hub.
+3. Open the Unity Project [Unity_env](/Unity_env) in your Unity Hub.

-### Installing the URDF plugin
+### Installing plugins

 1. Open the Package Manager from Unity Menu.
 Click `Window -> Package Manager`.
 A new package manager window will appear.